ChipFlow/docs/docs/source/tutorial-intro-chipflow-platform.rst

 Run the design on a ULX3S board
 -------------------------------

+We can also run our design on an FPGA board, currently only the ULX3S is supported.

-Build the design into a bitstream for the board (doesn't load it):
+First we need to build the design into a bitstream for the board:

 .. code-block:: bash

     make board-build

-Build the bios, and program BIOS into the board's flash:
+This will write a file ``build/top.bit``.
+As for the simulation, we need the software/BIOS too.

+If we haven't already, build the bios:

 .. code-block:: bash

     make software-build

+Now, we load the software/BIOS and design onto board (program its bitstream):

+.. code-block:: bash

     make board-load-software-ulx3s

-Load SoC onto board (program its bitstream):

-.. code-block:: bash

     make board-load-ulx3s

 Your board should now be running.
-You can connect to it via its serial port:
+For us to check thay it's working, we can connect to it via its serial port:

 Connecting to your board on macOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Find the serial port for your board, using :bash:`ls /dev/tty.*` or :bash:`ls /dev/cu.*`.
   You should see something like ``/dev/tty.usbserial-K00219`` for your board.
-* Connect to the port via the screen utility, at baud 112200, with the command:
+* Connect to the port via the screen utility, at baud ``112200``, with the command:
   :bash:`screen /dev/tty.usbserial-K00219 115200`.
 * Now, press the ``PWR`` button on your board, which will restart the design.
-* Within ``screen``, should now see output like:
+* Within ``screen``, you should now see output like:

   .. image:: images/board-output.png
     :alt: Board console output